atlasbot/docs/README.md

 If you notice things that could be changed like typos, or you want to improve the documenation and make it better, feel free to contribute.

+## Disclaimer

+I am not a writer.
+I'm bad at explaining things in a meaningful way.
+If you find something that can be improved, please suggest it or submit a pull request.
+Thanks!

 ## Usage

 1. Install [mkdocs](https://www.mkdocs.org/) and [Node.js](https://nodejs.org)